Inequalities and bounds for expected order statistics from transform-ordered families: Types of class generators

-The results {that follow from Theorem~\ref{general} also} depend on the choice of $G$.
+The results that follow from Theorem~\ref{general} depend obviously on the choice of $G$.
 In particular, we will consider the uniform distribution on the unit interval, with CDF $U(x)=x$, $x\in[0,1]$, the exponential distribution, with CDF $\mathcal{E}(x)=1-e^{-x}$, $x\geq0$, the standard logistic distribution with CDF ${L}(x)=\frac{1}{e^{-x}+1}$, $x\in\R$, {and} the log-logistic distribution with shape parameter equal to 1, hereafter LL1, with CDF ${LL}(x)=\frac x{1+x}$, $x\geq0$.
-We will also consider the corresponding {``\textit{negative}''} versions: in general, if $Y\sim G$ then $-Y\sim G_-$, where $G_-(x)=1-G(-x)$. {Note that, due to symmetry, for the logistic distribution we have $L=L_-$.}
+These reference distributions, as described below, lead to several well-known families of distributions.
+We will also consider the corresponding ``\textit{negative}'' versions: in general, if $Y\sim G$ then $-Y\sim G_-$, where $G_-(x)=1-G(-x)$.
+Note that, due to symmetry, for the logistic distribution we have $L=L_-$.

-Combining {the classes} $\mathcal{C}$, $\mathcal{V}$, $\mathcal{S}$, or $\mathcal{A}$ with the choices of $G$ discussed above, we may generate {several different} families of distributions{, some of them well known in the literature.
-An application of Theorem~\ref{general} will derive inequalities that hold for each of the constructed classes of distributions}. {Naturally, some} of these are more interesting than others.
-Moreover, for a few classes, we were not able to apply our method, because of some technical difficulties, which will be discussed in the subsequent open problem section.
-Therefore, {hereafter} we will focus on the following {classes}. \begin{enumerate} \item The class of concave CDFs, also known as \textit{decreasing density} (DD) class, as requires the existence of a decreasing PDF (except, possibly, at the left-endpoint of its support).
+Combining the classes $\mathcal{C}$, $\mathcal{V}$, $\mathcal{S}$, or $\mathcal{A}$ with the choices of $G$ discussed above, we may generate {several different} families of distributions{, some of them well known in the literature.
+An application of Theorem~\ref{general} will derive inequalities that hold for each of the constructed classes of distributions}.
+Naturally, some of these are more interesting than others.
+Hereafter we will focus on the following ones. \begin{enumerate} \item The class of concave CDFs, also known as \textit{decreasing density} (DD) class, as it requires the existence of a decreasing PDF (except, possibly, at the right-endpoint of its support).
 This may be obtained by $\mathcal{F}_{\mathcal{C}}^{U}=\{F:F\geq^T_{\mathcal{C}}U\}=\{F:F\geq_{c}U\}=\{ F^{-1}\in\mathcal{C}\}={\mathcal{V}}$.
-This class has received much attention in the literature, for instance, it is a typical assumption for shape-constrained statistical inference \citep{groeneboom2014}.
+This class has received much attention in the literature, for instance, it is a typical assumption for shape-constrained statistical inference (see, for example,~\cite{groeneboom2014}).
 Among known parametric models, the gamma, the log-logistic, and the Weibull distributions, with shape parameters less than or equal to 1, belong to this class.